Roblox/creator-docs/content/en-us/luau/type-checking.md

 ```

-However, with a type definition, the following statement does not work:
+However, this does not work when writing a functional type definition:

 ```lua
 type addLotsOfNumbers = (...: number) -> number -- Expected type, got ':'